-"These were the sons of Levi, by name: Gershon, Kehat, and Merari."
+"These were the sons of Levi, by their names: Gershon, Kehas, and Merari."
 (3:17)

 The three Levite clans were charged with transporting the three components of the Tabernacle.
 These three components of the physical Tabernacle reflect the three spiritual components of the personal, inner "Tabernacle" each of us constructs for G-d in our own lives: